|

 --TROPICAL FRUITS

 is a 1-hour class about tropical agriculture.
-A variety of illustrative tours are available, ranging from a visit to the Capital’s award-winning Botanical Gardens, to market tours or excursions to the island’s small fincas, and large agricultural complexes and multi-national experimental farms.--WHALE WATCHING IN SAMANA BAY/BOAT TOUR OF LOS HAITISES PARK.
+A variety of illustrative tours are available, ranging from a visit to the Capital’s award-winning Botanical Gardens, to market tours or excursions to the island’s small fincas, and large agricultural complexes and multi-national experimental farms.--WHALE

 --FEEDING THE IGUANAS & CROCODILES AT LAGO ENRIQUILLO.